beingzhutao/BeingZ/s/course-notes.md

 📝 Taking advantage of my free time to jot down some notes!
 But let's face it, typos happen 😅 If you spot any mistakes, please don't hesitate to send me a quick [email](/contact) 📧 I would really appreciate it! 🙏

+## Chem Resources🧪
+[Chem Resources website](/s/chem-resources) - A curated list of chemistry libraries and software.

 <!-- I guess this is a hiden text -->